 Seek Medical Attention

 First, it’s imperative for all construction accident victims to seek immediate medical attention.
 No one should refuse medical care if it’s offered at construction sites.
-Whether victims receive treatment at the job or not, they should still go to the hospital to ensure all construction site injuries are properly documented so they’ll know what their treatments and recovery processes will look like.
+Whether victims receive treatment at the job or not, they should go to the hospital to get treatment and ensure all construction site injuries are properly documented.

 Report the Construction Accident